japila-books/spark-sql-internals/docs/CatalogFileIndex.md

   filters: Seq[Expression]): InMemoryFileIndex
 ----

-`filterPartitions` requests the <<table, CatalogTable>> for the link:spark-sql-CatalogTable.adoc#partitionColumnNames[partition columns].
+`filterPartitions` requests the <<table, CatalogTable>> for the spark-sql-CatalogTable.md#partitionColumnNames[partition columns].

-For a partitioned table, `filterPartitions` starts tracking time. `filterPartitions` requests the link:SessionState.md#catalog[SessionCatalog] for the link:spark-sql-SessionCatalog.adoc#listPartitionsByFilter[partitions by filter] and creates a link:PrunedInMemoryFileIndex.adoc[PrunedInMemoryFileIndex] (with the partition listing time).
+For a partitioned table, `filterPartitions` starts tracking time. `filterPartitions` requests the SessionState.md#catalog[SessionCatalog] for the spark-sql-SessionCatalog.md#listPartitionsByFilter[partitions by filter] and creates a PrunedInMemoryFileIndex.md[PrunedInMemoryFileIndex] (with the partition listing time).

-For an unpartitioned table (no partition columns defined), `filterPartitions` simply returns a link:InMemoryFileIndex.adoc[InMemoryFileIndex] (with the <<rootPaths, rootPaths>> and no user-specified schema).
+For an unpartitioned table (no partition columns defined), `filterPartitions` simply returns a InMemoryFileIndex.md[InMemoryFileIndex] (with the <<rootPaths, rootPaths>> and no user-specified schema).

 [NOTE]
 ====
 `filterPartitions` is used when:

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation]
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation]

 * `CatalogFileIndex` is requested to <<listFiles, listFiles>> and <<inputFiles, inputFiles>>

-* link:spark-sql-SparkOptimizer-PruneFileSourcePartitions.adoc[PruneFileSourcePartitions] logical optimization is executed
+* spark-sql-SparkOptimizer-PruneFileSourcePartitions.md[PruneFileSourcePartitions] logical optimization is executed
 ====

 === [[internal-properties]] Internal Properties